-10. Should I apply for planning approval before submitting an application for funding?
+7.2.6 Should I apply for DA approval before submitting an application for funding?

-It's preferable you obtain all planning approvals, including development consent, from local councils, Crown Lands and Heritage Councils, before applying for CBP funding.
+All applicants that seek to build, upgrade or repair facilities, where a DA approval is required, must submit a current valid Notice of Determination at the time of application.
+You must obtain all planning approvals, including development consent, from local councils, Crown Lands and heritage councils, before applying for CBP funding.